thefactorystack/ILA/GOVERNANCE.md

 - Representing ILA externally

 **Boundaries:**
-The Founder acts as a facilitator and compass-holder — not a dictator.
-Day-to-day decisions, practical examples, and community contributions are governed collectively.
-The Founder holds veto rights exclusively over the ILA Core Specification.
+The Founder acts as a facilitator and compass-holder, not a dictator.
+Day-to-day documentation improvements, practical examples, and community contributions are governed collectively.
+The Founder holds veto rights only over the ILA Core Specification and governance integrity.
 All other decisions follow the process described in this document.

 Current Steward: Simon Christiansen, ILA founder.